 - 1. Transponders must be hard mounted on the center line, between the two clutches on either side of the snowmobile as low to the ground as possible.
 It should be mounted vertically so that you can see the indicator light on top pointing up and the arrow that says "track" points towards the racing surface.
 (It is recommended the transponder be mounted on the muffler side, away from the moving clutch components.) - 2.
-It is the rider's responsibility to ensure a working transponder is in place prior to the start of the race.
-(In the event there is not a transponder mounted on the sled, the rider will be scored last in that event.) - 3.
-It is the rider's responsibility to ensure the transponder is charged prior to an event.
-If a rider has a transponder that is not fully charged, they will be required to rent a transponder prior to the event.
-If a rider participates with a non-charged transponder and the signal strength is too weak to register, the rider will be scored last and must rent a transponder for the remainder of the weekend. - 4.
-Transponders will be mandatory for practice.
+It is the rider's responsibility to ensure a working transponder is in place prior to the start of the race. - 3.
+It is the rider's responsibility to ensure the transponder is charged prior to an event. - 4.
+Transponders will be mandatory for practice. - 5.
+It is the rider's responsibility to ensure they are using the correct transponder ACS requires: MX TR2, MX X2, or any old version of MX mylaps transponder (orange).
+If you have any questions, please contact Timing & Scoring at info@snocross.com